-- 1. There shall be a committee, the remit of which is to consider public petitions addressed to the Parliament in accordance with these Rules (and any additional matter added under Rule 6.1.5A) and, in particular, to- - (a) decide in a case of dispute whether a petition is admissible; - (b) decide what action should be taken upon an admissible public petition; and

-(c) keep under review the operation of the petitions system.
+- 1. The remit of the Public Petitions Committee is to consider public petitions addressed to the Parliament in accordance with these Rules and, in particular, to- - (a) decide in a case of dispute whether a petition is admissible; - (b) decide what action should be taken upon an admissible public petition; and - (c) keep under review the operation of the petitions system.

-Rule 6.11 Delegated Powers and Law Reform
+Rule 6.11 Delegated Powers and Law Reform Committee

-- 1. There shall be a committee, the remit of which is to consider and report on the following (and any additional matter added under Rule 6.1.5A)- - (a) any- - (i) subordinate legislation laid before the Parliament or requiring the consent of the Parliament under section 9 of the Public Bodies Act 2011; - (ii) [deleted] - (iii) pension or grants motion as described in Rule 8.11A.1;
+- 1. The remit of the Delegated Powers and Law Reform Committee is to consider and report on- - (a) any- - (i) subordinate legislation laid before the Parliament or requiring the consent of the Parliament under section 9 of the Public Bodies Act 2011: - (ii) [deleted] - (iii) pension or grants motion as described in Rule 8.11A.1;